 Hacker Paradise is similar to Remote Year in many ways, but offers greater flexibility for participants in planning their travel and length of stay in each location.
 Participants can travel and work with Hacker Paradise for as little as two weeks, or they can travel with them for months at a time.
 Upcoming itineraries include trips to Tel Aviv, Medellin, Buenos Aires, and Marrakech.
 Learn more about Hacker Paradise here.

-The Remote Experience offers monthly itineraries in a variety of different cities around the world, which is optimal for the remote worker with a limited amount of time to travel and work as a digital nomad who's looking for hassle-free adventure.
-Upcoming itineraries include trips to Chiang Mai, Santiago, and Puerto Vallarta.
-Learn more about The Remote Experience here.
+Coworkations offers monthly itineraries in a variety of different cities around the world, which is optimal for the remote worker with a limited amount of time to travel and work as a digital nomad who's looking for hassle-free adventure.
+Their upcoming itinerary is a trip to Thailand, where you'll work with other entrepreneurs while traveling through Ko Samui.
+Learn more about Coworkations here.